UI and UX in learning — How they differ and 7 tips to improve both

 UX is what the learning does… what gives it life.
 UX design is not about coding or any other digital techniques.
 Its focus is on learner satisfaction and usability, and it covers everything from the instructional design, to how it responds when users interact with it, to the way it fits into people’s daily lives.
 UX involves a sprinkling of market research, a dash of great writing, and a broad knowledge of company culture and target audience.

-How to level up your learning’s UI / UX design
+How to level up your learning’s UI and UX design

 As learners are also consumers used to consumer websites and apps, they expect better experiences than the traditional learning environment generally provides.
 That’s why we at Saffron have seen so many organisations wanting bespoke platforms and content over generic solutions.
 In some cases, we’ve been able to provide an overlay UI/UX experience so that wholescale removal of a platform is unnecessary, instead refreshing the learning and engaging users to place it at the centre of their work life, at little cost and no disruption.
 However, you might be able to avoid the necessity of this kind of overhaul by following our insights into improving both UI and UX to meet learners’ raised expectations.
 In brief, customisation, flexibility, and thinking about the user journey are vital for success!